 Fads come and go, but these photos are going to be adorning your walls for years to come.
 Try to avoid logos, shirts with large graphics on them, and opt instead for something simpler.

 Fall in Connecticut could mean 80 degrees or 40 degrees.
 You don't want to be too hot or too cold during your session.
 Including layers that you can easily take on and off depending on the weather is always a good idea!
 Things like sweaters, jackets, scarfs, leggings, and tights are easy to layer and take on and off as needed.

 While you don't want to have everyone in over the top patterns, you should definitely think about including them.
 It's best to limit these within a clothing set.
 Plan to have one person with a distinct pattern and maybe one other person with a subtle pattern in their outfit.
 Tiny plaid print and complicated patterns don't always photograph the best, a larger plaid print, is definitely the way to go.

 Textures can be incorporated throughout your outfits, just like adding color it will give some variety to your photos making them more interesting.

 As you plan your outfit think about the shoes and other accessories you might want to wear.
 Try to avoid open toes shoes, and athletic shoes (I know I know...with kids something that is easier said than done).
 You want your shoes and accessories to pull together to "make" the outfit.

 7. Make sure the outfits are comfortable

 Trying on outfits ahead of time to make sure you are comfortable is a great idea.
-If you are not comfortable in what you are wearing, you may look uncomfortable in the photos.
+If you are not comfortable in what you are wearing, it may translate into your photos appearing stiff.

 Here are some sample outfit samples that I found on Pinterest.